WalletScrutiny/WalletScrutinyCom/_android/com.btcturk.pro.md

 On the website's footer there is a [link to the API](https://docs.btcturk.com).

-They also feature a [Bug Bounty] (https://pro.btcturk.com/en/bug-bounty).
+They also feature a [Bug Bounty](https://pro.btcturk.com/en/bug-bounty).